-- Acetaminophen (Tylenol) and non-steroidal anti-inflammatory drugs (NSAIDs; Advil, Aleve) can help ease pain.
+- Oral medications that include acetaminophen (Tylenol) and non-steroidal anti-inflammatory drugs (NSAIDs; Advil, Aleve) can help ease pain.

-- NSAID gels, capsaicin, or heating and cooling creams can be rubbed on the knee.
+- Gels or creams that inlcude NSAID (Voltaren), lidocaine (Aspercame) and salicylates that can be rubbed on the knee.

 - Steroid (glucocorticoids) injections offer inflammation and pain relief.
 You can get only three or four per year.

 - Lubrication injections (hyaluronic acid) help ease pain and improve mobility for some people.

 - Duloxetine (Cymbalta) is sometimes used to treat the chronic pain of OA.

 If nothing else helps your pain, you and your doctor may decide surgery is needed.

 - Arthroscopy is not usually recommended for knee OA.
 However, you may get some relief by removing bone spurs and loose pieces of cartilage.